markwilde33/CI-project-three/README.md

 #### Login page:

-1. Try to submit the empty form and verify that an error message about the         required fields appears
+1. Try to submit the empty form and verify that an error message about the         required fields appears.
 2. Try to submit the form with an invalid email address and verify that a          relevant error message appears.
 3. Try to submit the form with an invalid password and verify that a relevant      error message appears.
-4. Try to submit the form with all inputs valid and verify that a success          message appears. and that users are taken to the play_quiz page.
+4. Try to submit the form with all inputs valid and verify that a success          message appears, and that users are taken to the start quiz page.

 #### Start_quiz page:

-1. Click on the "Play Quiz" button and verify the play_quiz page is loaded.
+1. Click on the "Play Quiz" button and verify the play quiz page is loaded.
-2. Click on the "Play Riddle" link in the NavBar and verify the play_quiz page     is loaded.
+2. Click on the "Play Riddle" link in the navbar and verify the play quiz page     is loaded.
-3. Click on the "Leaderboard" link in the NavBar and verify the leaderboard        page is loaded.
+3. Click on the "Leaderboard" link in the navbar and verify the leaderboard        page is loaded.
-4. Click on the "Logout" link in the NavBar and verify the user is logged out      and taken to the login page.
+4. Click on the "Logout" link in the navbar and verify the user is logged out      and taken to the login page.
-5. Verify that images and riddle rules ae being displayed.
+5. Verify that images and riddle rules are being displayed.

 #### Play_quiz page: